Explore other offices & services

-Classics students regularly spend a term studying in an off-campus program; among these are the College Year in Athens, the Intercollegiate Center for Classical Studies in Rome, and the Associated Colleges of the Midwest Florence and London/Florence programs.
+Some Classics majors and minors spend a term studying in an off-campus program, including the College Year in Athens, the Intercollegiate Center for Classical Studies in Rome, and the Associated Colleges of the Midwest Florence and London/Florence programs.
 Summers have taken Classics students to archaeological excavations close to home in Southern Illinois and as far away as Jordan.
 One student worked as a summer intern at Global Informational Systems learning sophisticated computer mapping skills; another spent a summer working with a scholar on another campus to gain specialized knowledge prior to embarking on her senior thesis at Knox.
 Some of our majors, in their senior year, write an honors thesis - an extended, independent research project under close faculty supervision.
-Recent honors work has included a close study of the Roman satirist, Juvenal; work on the idea of place in the Roman poets of the Augustan period, a linguistic analysis of the New Testament book of Hebrews, and an interpretative commentary on a book of Homer's Iliad.
+Recent honors projects have included an analysis of the appropriation of classical imagery in the videos of Kanye West; a close study of the Roman satirist, Juvenal; work on the idea of place in the Roman poets of the Augustan period; a linguistic analysis of the New Testament book of Hebrews, and an interpretative commentary on a book of Homer's Iliad.
 These honors projects, as well as classroom research projects, are supported by an excellent library and a range of research technology.
 The Knox College library maintains subscriptions to TLG and PHI databases of Greek and Latin texts, Perseus, a broadly based collection of images and texts, and ArtStor, which includes images of art and architecture from ancient cultures.

 Knox supports a local chapter of Eta Sigma Phi, the national honorary society for students of Greek and Latin.
 Knox has a flourishing Classics Club that enjoys participation from students across campus, including majors in philosophy, history, classics, English, and physics.
 All are welcome.